crate/crate-jdbc/README.rst

 - The `connection string`_ changed to the same format as PostgreSQL JDBC, which means that setting the default schema with the connection string is not supported.
 Use ``setDefaultSchema()`` instead.
-- Support for the experimentaal ``showsubcolumns`` parameter has been dropped.
+- Support for the experimental ``showsubcolumns`` parameter has been dropped.

 Documentation